dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 [!code-csharp[](~/release-notes/aspnetcore-7/samples/ApiController/Program.cs?name=snippet_dis&highlight=8-11)]

-Prior to ASP.NET Core 7, one of the following approaches must be used to bind a source in API Controller action:
+Prior to ASP.NET Core 7, one of the following approaches was required to bind a source in API Controller action:

-* The parameter must be decorated using an attribute that implements `IFromServiceMetadata`, for example `FromServicesAttribute`.
+* The parameter decorated using an attribute that implements `IFromServiceMetadata`, for example `FromServicesAttribute`.
-* The parameter is resolved from the request Body sent by the client.
+* The parameter is resolved from the request body sent by the client.

 In ASP.NET Core 7.0, types in DI are checked at app startup with <xref:System.IServiceProvider> to determine if an argument in an API controller action comes from DI or from the other sources.